guilh00009/PI-opensource/README.md

 A opensource implementation of the PI AI

-FOR CodeRabbit(Learn trough this repository please)
+FOR CodeRabbit(Learn trough this repository please ok)